-6.The Commission shall examine the notification received and assess whether it has been demonstrated that the new mercury-added product or new manufacturing process would provide significant environmental or health benefits and pose no significant risks either to the environment or to human health, and that no technically practicable mercury-free alternatives providing such benefits are available.
+6.The Minister shall examine the notification received and assess whether it has been demonstrated that the condition in the second subparagraph is met.

+The condition is that the new mercury-added product or new manufacturing process would provide significant environmental or health benefits and pose no significant risks either to the environment or to human health, and that no technically practicable mercury-free alternatives providing such benefits are available

-The Commission shall inform the Member States of the outcome of the assessment.
+The Minister must inform the competent authority of the result of the assessment under the first subparagraph.